szanuj/blank-new-tab/README.md

 # Blank New Tab

-Default-feel New tab page without distractions.
+Replace your Edge New tab page with a blank one.

 </div><br>